plancksecurity/planck-proxy/README.md

 ### nextmx.map

-Use this file to rewrite mx address for a given domain if needed.
+This map is used to set the next hop mx address for each domains in the mail server.

-The p≡p Gate will look for the domain in the recipient's address as a key in this file, and use the value to rewrite the "X-NextMX" header.
-Otherwise this header will be "auto".
+The p≡p Gate will look for the domain in the recipient's address as a key in this file, and use the value to populate the "X-NextMX" header.
+Otherwise this header will be "auto" and postfix would have to perform an MX lookup.

 This header will be used later on by postfix to send the emails, as referred in the Postfix's configuration `main.cf` file [(see below)](https://git.pep.security/pep/pEpGate/#maincf)

 ## Features